List of Saturday Night Live guests

 Saturday Night Live (SNL) is a late-night sketch comedy and variety show created by Lorne Michaels.
 It premiered on NBC on October 11, 1975, under the title NBC's Saturday Night.
 The show usually satirizes contemporary American popular culture and politics, and it has featured a wide array of hosts and musical guests.
 SNL features a two-tiered cast: the repertory members, also known as the "Not Ready for Prime-Time Players", and newer cast members, known as "Featured Players."
 A typical episode of SNL features a guest host, who delivers the opening monologue and goodnights, introduces the musical guest, and performs in sketches with the cast.
 While the format also features a musical guest, and many episodes feature celebrity cameos, the focus of the show is the guest host.

 George Carlin hosted the show on its premiere episode.
 Three episodes later, Candice Bergen became the first female host and she was the first to host a second time later in 1975.
 Guests who host five times become members of the Five-Timers Club, introduced on the December 8, 1990, episode, when Tom Hanks became the seventh person to host their fifth episode.
 Actor Alec Baldwin holds the record for most times hosting, having done so seventeen times since 1990; Baldwin took the record from actor Steve Martin who has hosted sixteen times since 1976.

 Several former cast members have returned to take on hosting duties.
 Original cast member Chevy Chase has hosted the most times, eight in total.
-Tina Fey follows behind, having hosted six times, while Bill Murray and Will Ferrell have hosted five times.
+Tina Fey and Will Ferrell follows behind, having hosted six times, while Bill Murray and Kristen Wiig have hosted five times.
 On December 11, 1982, Eddie Murphy became the only person to host while still a member of the cast, filling the role at the last minute when the scheduled host (his 48 Hours co-star Nick Nolte) became ill.
 Multiple former writers have also returned to host: Conan O'Brien (one in 2001), Louis C.K. (four since 2012), Larry David (twice since 2016) and John Mulaney (six since 2018).

 Musical guests can be solo acts or bands, who perform two to three musical numbers.
 Dave Grohl is the most frequent musical guest, performing on sixteen shows since 1992.
 There have been 47 episodes on which the show's host also served as the musical guest; the first was Paul Simon on the second episode on October 18, 1975.
-The most recent to pull double duty was Sabrina Carpenter on October 18, 2025.
-The Rolling Stones are the only band to ever serve as both host and musical guest during the same episode, which aired October 7, 1978.
+The most recent to pull double duty was Olivia Rodrigo on May 2, 2026.
+The Rolling Stones are the only group to ever serve as both host and musical guest during the same episode, which aired October 7, 1978.